rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 PROTIP: It's still up to developers to do testing and performance measuring and tuning.
 Use of multi-tenancy makes for response-time variation.
-So do sythentic transactions outside the cloud vendor to monitor user experience.
+So do sythentic transactions outside the cloud vendor to monitor user experience, and to keep your app in cache to avoid process start-up after sleeping.

 Mike Roberts at <a target="_blank" href="http://martinfowler.com/articles/serverless.html">
    http://martinfowler.com/articles/serverless.html</a>